-Clean-out-your-fridge Vegan Chili!
-A fast and easy vegan chili recipe that is loaded up with healthy veggies!
-Easy and fast to make- it’s flavor and depth satisfy!
+The BEST, Veggie-loaded Vegan Chili!
+A delicious, healthy vegan chili recipe that is packed full of nutritious veggies!
+A simple way to use up stray veggies in the fridge!
+Simple to make- it’s flavor and depth truly satisfy!
 Serve it up with Zucchini Cornbread!

 Good morning, fall.
 It comes round again, so grounding and honest.
 Reminding us that time is precious, time is short – and to live fully while we still can.
 I’m back from a visit to Finland, my mother’s country, where I went on a road trip with my two Finnish aunts to visit more aunts, uncles and a host of cousins.
 I come home with a heart that is full.

-Though it’s made only with veggies and beans, it has delicious depth and complexity that will even convert meat-eaters!
+Though it’s made only with veggies and beans, it has delicious depth and complexity that will even please meat-eaters!

 Make a big batch on Sunday, then serve it up during the busy workweek, or freeze it in batches.
 Hearty and deeply satisfying, this healthy vegan meal loaded up with vegetables and is low in calories and cholesterol, with tons of flavor!
 I love this served with Zucchini Cornbread ( which is not vegan) but oh so tasty!

-The idea with the recipe is to use what you have on hand.
+The idea with this Vegan Chili recipe is to use what you have on hand.

 The basic veggies are onion, carrot, red bell pepper and celery, then feel free to include the stray parsnip, zucchini, sweet potato, or winter squash if you like.